![]() |

 - 3 tablespoons flour

-ADD EVERYTHING EXCEPT THE VEGETABLES Stir in the onion and garlic as they’re prepped, let cook until onions are soft.
-Add the beer, stock, bay leaves, caraway, salt and pepper and bring to a boil.
-Cover, reduce heat to maintain a simmer, simmer on the stove for 30 minutes.
+SIMMER Cover, reduce heat to maintain a simmer, then simmer on the stove for 30 minutes.
 (Cook ahead to here if you like.
 Return to a simmer to continue.)

 FINISH Remove the bay leaves.
-Sprinkle the flour over hot mixture a bit at a time, stirring each bit in before adding more.
+Sprinkle the flour over the hot mixture a bit at a time, stirring each bit in before adding more.
 Let cook 2 – 3 minutes.
 Serve and enjoy!

 Shop Your Pantry First